kfaizi/kfaizi.github.io/index.md

                 [<a href="https://twitter.com/kianfaizi/status/1441069414837731343?s=20" target="_blank" rel="noreferrer noopener">thread</a>]
                 <p></p>
                 <p>
-                  i assisted in the development of a software package for plant phenotyping, with a focus on accurate skeleton graph extraction from noisy 3D point clouds.
+                  i assisted in the development of a computer vision package for plant phenotyping, with a focus on analyzing noisy 3D point clouds.
                 </p>
               </td>
             </tr>